Test your knowledge with free interactive questions on Seneca — used by over 10 million students.

 Stave 5: Christmas Day 2

-Scrooge's interactions with the charitable men from Stave 1 and Fred show how greatly he has changed from the novella's opening.
+Scrooge's interactions with the charitable men from Stave 1 and with Fred show how greatly he has changed from the novella's opening.

 Embracing charity